Open-EO/openeo-web-editor/README.md

 # openEO Web Editor
 A web-based editor for interactive usage of the openEO API (proof-of-concept).

+The web editor currently **supports openEO API v0.0.2**, it doesn't yet support the most recent version of the API.

 ## Getting Started
 You can use the online **[demo](https://open-eo.github.io/openeo-web-editor/demo/)** or build the files yourself and deploy them to any web host.